 - The Arc Tennessee

-The Arc Tennessee is a grassroots, non-profit, statewide organization on intellectual & developmental disabilities.
+The Arc Tennessee is a grassroots, non-profit, statewide organization on intellectual and developmental disabilities.
 It was founded in 1952 and is affiliated with The Arc of the United States.
-The Arc Tennessee is also a membership organization composed of people with intellectual, developmental and other disabilities, their parents, friends, and the professionals who assist them in reaching their goals.
+The Arc Tennessee is also a membership organization composed of people with intellectual, developmental, and other disabilities, their parents, friends, and the professionals who assist them in reaching their goals.

 - University School of Nashville

 At University School of Nashville, teaching and learning come first.
-Everything we do is rooted in a commitment to celebrate the potential of each day in a community of learners, to explore the remarkable dimensions of a K-12 school in an educational setting unlike any other.
-Our students and faculty can count on being asked for their very best and on being encouraged at every step along the way.
+Everything they do is rooted in a commitment to celebrate the potential of each day in a community of learners, to explore the remarkable dimensions of a K-12 school in an educational setting unlike any other.
+Students and faculty can count on being asked for their very best and on being encouraged at every step along the way.